egitweb/PortfolioV2/README.md

 # My Portfolio
 <h2>Getting Started</h2>
 <p>Thank you for visiting my page!
-This is my Portfolio V2 where you will find my lastest work.</p>
+This is my Portfolio V2 where you will find my most recent work.</p>

 ### Live Link
 * [LiveLink](https://egitweb.github.io/PortfolioV2/) - You can view my portfolio clicking on this link.